dillbyrne/random-agent-spoofer/README.md

 - Options to send spoofed headers including  via, x-forwarded-for and if-none-match.

 - Options to spoof the accept headers: documents, encoding and language (US English) so they match the spoofed profile.

+- Option to override timezone offset to a random timezone, send nothing, specify one from a list or use the default one.

 # What's Next #